jansmolders86/mediacenterjs/README.md

 * IOS:  Video is not seekable
 * Browser: Video buffering does not work properly.
 (Current quickfix is simply pause the video and let it buffer a bit)
 * Android: Fullscreen mode not stable & Not seekable
+* Ubuntu: Audio playback of mp3 not supported by default

 Other known issues
 ==================